sensible-hq/sensible-docs/readme-sync/v0/api/batch-api.md

    }
 ```

+You can also update the batch description using `PUT extract/batch/{batchId}` and specifying the new `description` in the body as JSON.

 Each extraction returns the `batchID`.
 For example:

 ```json
    curl 'https://api.sensible.so/v0/documents/0b34ce99-bf15-4e0d-a391-b03e4c830414' \